Maxwell Street: History

 Maxwell Street first appears on a Chicago map in 1847.
 It was named for Dr. Philip Maxwell.
 It was originally a wooden plank road that ran from the south branch of the Chicago River west to Blue Island Avenue.
 The earliest housing was built by and for Irish immigrants who were brought to Chicago to construct the first railroads.
 It continued to be a "gateway" neighborhood for immigrants and others, including Greeks, Bohemians, Russians, Germans, Italians, Poles, African Americans and Mexicans.

 Hull House, the largest and most famous of the 19th-century settlement houses, was established by Jane Addams here to help immigrants transition to their lives in Chicago.
 The Great Chicago Fire of 1871 started only a few blocks away, but it burned north and east, sparing Maxwell Street and the rest of the Near West Side.

-A few blocks north of the Maxwell Street are the city's historic Greek and Italian communities.
+A few blocks north of Maxwell Street are the city's historic Greek and Italian communities.
 Taylor Street is Chicago's Little Italy, and one can still find Italian cuisine, including pastries and lemon ice.
-Pilsen, the neighborhood to the south, was originally Bohemian but today is Mexican.
+Pilsen, the neighborhood to the south, was originally Bohemian but became Mexican.

 The historic church is St. Francis of Assisi, which has evolved through the years with the surrounding community.
-It originally was German Catholic, then became Italian, and now is Mexican, with almost all its masses conducted in Spanish.
+It originally was German Catholic, then became Italian, and later Mexican, with almost all its masses conducted in Spanish.

 Beginning in the 1880s, Eastern European Jews became the dominant ethnic group in the neighborhood, which remained predominantly Jewish until the 1920s.
 This was the heyday of the open-air pushcart market the neighborhood is famous for.

 After 1920, most of the residents were African Americans who came North in the Great Migration (African American), although most businesses continued to be Jewish-owned.
 In the 1980s and 1990s, the neighborhood and market became predominantly Mexican-American.
 Most of the older Jewish merchant families had by then moved to the suburbs.

 During the period when it was predominantly African American, and especially in the decades after World War II, the area became famous for its street musicians, mostly playing the blues, but also gospel and other styles.

 Ira Berkow, in his Maxwell Street, heads each chapter with a newspaper quotation showing a prevailing belief that the city was about to abolish the Maxwell market.
 The street itself began to shrink in 1926, when the Chicago River was straightened and new railroad tracks on its west bank pushed the east end of Maxwell Street further west.
 In 1957 the construction of the Dan Ryan Expressway cut Maxwell Street in two and pushed the market west of Union Street.
 In the 1990s the University of Illinois at Chicago began to expand south of Roosevelt Road, into the Maxwell Street area.
 A subsidized housing development called the Barbara Jean Wright Courts Apartments chopped off Maxwell's western end at Morgan Street (1000 west).

 In October 2008, Maxwell Street Market moved to the intersection of Roosevelt Rd. and S. Des Plaines Avenue.